LukeShortCloud/rootpages/src/computer_hardware/monitors.rst

 9. "UHD Alliance Defines Premium Home Entertainment Experience."
 Business Wire.
 January 4, 2016.
 Accessed May 11, 2020. https://www.businesswire.com/news/home/20160104006605/en/UHD-Alliance-Defines-Premium-Home-Entertainment-Experience
 10. "'Fake HDR' TVs are giving HDR a bad name."
 Hardware Zone.
 February 18, 2018.
 Accessed May 11, 2020. https://www.hardwarezone.com.sg/blog-fake-hdr-tvs-are-giving-hdr-bad-name
 11. "How to Play Games, Watch Videos in HDR on Windows 10."
 PCMag.
 March 24, 2020.
 Accessed May 12, 2020. https://www.pcmag.com/how-to/how-to-play-games-watch-videos-in-hdr-on-windows-10
+12. "What Are Nits of Brightness on a TV or Other Display?"
+How-To Geek.
+January 25, 2019.
+Accessed May 12, 2020.